tmaxeiner/TSSHCommand/README.md

 To use the scp function, same is for scp.exe.

 # Repo Contens
-Included is the wrapper as Delphi record, demo application and test.
+Included is the wrapper as Delphi record (file SSHCommand.pas), demo application and test.

 # Usage
 Evertything is visible in the demo application.